LogicalSpark/docker-tikaserver/README.md

 * Spanish.

 To install more languages simply update the apt-get command to include the package containing the language you required, or include your own custom packs using an ADD command.

-## Usage

-First you need to pull down the build from Dockerhub, which can be done by invoking:

-    docker pull logicalspark/docker-tikaserver

-Then to run the container, execute the following command:

-    docker run -d -p 9998:9998 logicalspark/docker-tikaserver

 ## Building